Philip-Trettner/Philip-Trettner.github.io/_posts/2020-10-17-static-registration-macro.md

 There are two main mechanisms to switch to internal linkage:
 `static` functions or variables, and [unnamed namespaces](https://en.cppreference.com/w/cpp/language/namespace#Unnamed_namespaces), also known as anonymous namespaces.

-Note that `foo::foo()` is defined inside `struct foo` and thus already has internal linkage.
+Note that `foo::foo()` is defined inside `struct foo` and thus is implicitly `inline`.
-However, I still prefer to place `struct foo` inside an unnamed namespace to clearly communicate that this is a TU-local helper.
+However, it still has external linkage and will conflict with `foo`s defined in other TUs.
+Worse, because they are `inline`, you will not get a `multiple definition` error but the linker will arbitrarily pick one definition, almost always leading to weird errors.

 Thus, we arrive at the first, safely usable version: